 1. Stromboli (4 meals-can easily be made vegetarian!)

-4 balls of pizza dough.
-(We made 4 strombolis)
+- 4 balls of pre-made pizza dough (We made 4 strombolis)

-Make dough into rectangle.
+- Make dough into rectangle.
 Layer cheese, pepperoni and spinach.
-Wrap it up and then brush olive oil on top.
+Fold and brush olive oil on top.

 Day of Cooking: Defrost fully.
 Place in warm oven to encourage the dough to rise.
 Crank the heat up to 375 (best if cooked on a pizza stone) and bake till bottom of the dough is cooked.

 We both realized we make our chili different every single time we make it…but basically:

 - Brown 4 -5 lbs of ground meat (we did 1/2 ground beef, 1/2 ground turkey)